hf/immu/README.md

 Substitute `apt` for your favorite Gradle
 [annotation processor plugin](https://github.com/tbroyer/gradle-apt-plugin).

-Android's newer build tools support `processor` instead of `apt` from [android-apt](https://bitbucket.org/hvisser/android-apt).
+Android's newer build tools support `annotationProcessor` instead of `apt` from [android-apt](https://bitbucket.org/hvisser/android-apt).

 JDK 8 or newer is required for `javac` although the generated source code will